 - The Dreaming from The Sandman

 - In Superman, Htrae is a Bizarro Earth, a cubic planet where things are the opposite of Earth.
-It's also very inconsistent due to the fact that various authors chose to focus on different aspects and also had different ideas of "opposite."
+It's also very inconsistent due to the fact that various authors chose to focus on different aspects and also had different ideas of "opposite" (which kind of works in a meta-sense since Earth is pretty consistent)

 - Figment takes a journey into a world of imagination through a mentally projected portal.
 The Imaginary realm is divided into various provinces of creative expression such as the Color Wheel, Mathmagicland, the Audio Archipelago and the Nightmare Nation, though only the latter two are properly visited.
 As Blairwas the one that created the portal with his mind, he has some influence over reality there and in time gains a full mastery of that gift and his "mental energy devices" to properly become the Dreamfinder.